What Is Pulmonary Edema?

 - Trouble walking uphill that leads to trouble walking on a flat surface

-To help the doctor find out what’s going on, you may need to:
+To help your doctor find out what’s going on, you may need to:

-If you’re having trouble breathing, you’ll get oxygen right away if your oxygen level is low.
-You may get it through a facemask, or with tubes put inside your nostrils.
+If you’re having trouble breathing and your oxygen level is low, you’ll get oxygen right away.
+You may get it through a face mask, or with tubes put inside your nostrils.

 Your treatment will depend on what’s causing your pulmonary edema.
 Whether it’s your heart, medication, or an illness, your doctor will try to deal with the problem that brought it on.